 - soap and water

-- a bleach solution of 8 ounces of bleach per 1 gallon of water
+- a bleach solution of no more than 1 cup of bleach per 1 gallon of water

 Before you begin: